 "It will be a turning point in human history."

-My main question would be, what happens to our conciousness?
+My main question would be, what happens to our consciousness?
 What if your consciousness was living in some sort of higher existence and suddenly it is summoned back to a new body?
 How does it know to come back?
 How would it adjust?
 Would it be your consciousness that came back or someone else?
 The body of a person could be the same, but the consciousness inside could be different.
-What if the physical body is bought back to life but there is no conciousness because it's time with that body is finished?
-The body is not supposed to come back so if it was reanimated, would it be with conciousness or would it be just a working body with working organs?
+What if the physical body is bought back to life but there is no consciousness because its time with that body is finished?
+The body is not supposed to come back so if it was reanimated, would it be with consciousness or would it be just a working body with working organs?
 Perhaps there is a timeline or a natural order to things.
-I can't help but to think of Frankenstein.
-What is it that makes us human?
-Is it the body or is it the soul?
+I can't help but think of Frankenstein.

 There are so many questions here, but as Prof Canavero said, it would be a 'turning point in human history.'
 The problem is, could people handle this information?
 People tend to believe what they want to believe no matter what facts are presented to them.
 This is a topic I will be covering soon as well.

 What do you think?
 Would you want to be cryogenically suspended after your physical body dies?
-What are you thoughts?
+What are your thoughts?